Welaka, Florida: History

 It is not known when the area was first settled, but the nearby Mount Royal archaeological site is a possible remnant of a Timucua tribal village from c.
 1250 CE to 1500 CE, and may have a connection to the town of Enacape, an important center of the Utina tribe.

 The settlement was originally a 500-acre tract purchased by James William Bryant on July 6, 1852, and was known as "Mt.
 Tucker".
 Prior to the war, there were large orange groves and cotton plantations.
 In 1860, Welaka's population was slightly over 100.
 At the end of the Civil War, fewer than 20 remained.
 The community grew again, voted to become a municipality on April 23, 1887, and was officially incorporated on June 21, 1887, and was named the "Town of Welaka"; the name Welaka is said to have been derived from the word local Native Americans used for the St. Johns River.
 By the 1880s, Welaka had become a resort town, marketing itself to visitors seeking medicinal cures from the mineral water of the local springs.
 The Welaka Mineral Water Company was incorporated in 1907.

 Geography

 Welaka is approximately 90 miles south of Jacksonville and is accessible by highway or the Atlantic Ocean via the St. Johns River.
-The exact coordinates for the town is located at (29.481556, –81.671555).

 According to the United States Census Bureau, the town has a total area of 1.4 sqmi, of which 1.4 sqmi is land and 0.04 sqmi (2.86%) is water.